dog bleeding from butt

 Why is my dog bleeding from their butt?

-It’s important to try an identify the underlying source of any blood you are noticing from your dog’s back end to ensure they get the proper treatment.
+It’s essential to identify the underlying source of blood you notice from your dog’s back end to ensure they get the proper treatment.

 dog anal glands